rohan54/636project/README.md

     B.1 Install Dependencies
     Dependencies:
-    • TensorFlow 1.5.0
+    • TensorFlow 1.13.1
-    • Keras 2.1.4 (Make sure that the Keras version is correct!)
+    • Keras 2.2.4 (Make sure that the Keras version is correct!)
-    • NumPy 1.12.1
+    • NumPy 1.16.3
-    • OpenCV 3.1.0
-    • scikit-learn 0.18.1
+    • scikit-learn 0.20.3
     • Python gflags

-    Upload google colab notebook.
+    Upload google colab notebook in google collab or jupyter.
 Download as python file in menu options.
     Adjust paths as per downloaded datset
     Run your code: "python train.py" or "python test.py"